Background

 and updatePreview()

-, which are called from the Livewire Blade component, as memntioned above.
+, which are called from the Livewire Blade component, as mentioned above.
 The updatePreview()

-method performs the main job of parsing the Markdown and caching the result (to minimize calls to the GitHub API).
-It then uses the Livewire emitUp()
+method performs the main job of parsing the Markdown and converting it to HTML, using Str::markdown()

-method to emit an event that can be acted upon in the parent Livewire form component.
+method to dispatch an event that can be acted upon in the parent Livewire form component.
 The fieldName

-method simply emits an event.
-Incidentally, I tried to do this directly from the blade component using $wire.emitUp()
+method simply dispatches an event.
+Incidentally, I tried to do this directly from the blade component using $wire.dispatch()

 but it couldn't cope with the line breaks in the editorContent